Vitols999/QMS-WIKI/DocBasicsMapDem.md

 wish Mapsforge_for_QMapShack.tcl
 ```

-Select map and theme, press wrapper's _QMapShack_ button to start QMapShack and activate selected map by QMapShack's maps list _Mapsforge_ item.
-After changing Mapsforge map or theme, first press _QMapShack_ button, then right click QMapShack's maps list and force QMapShack to reload maps.
+Select map(s) and theme, press wrapper's _QMapShack_ button to start QMapShack and activate selected map by QMapShack's maps list _Mapsforge_ item.
+After changing Mapsforge map(s) or theme, first press _QMapShack_ button, then right click QMapShack's maps list and force QMapShack to reload maps.

 Screenshot:

 ![Mapsforge_for_QMapShack](images/DocBasicsMapDem/Mapsforge4QMS.png "Mapsforge for QMapShack")

-Code of script _Mapsforge_for_QMapShack.tcl_:
+Code of script _Mapsforge_for_QMapShack.tcl_ (as at June 20th, 2020):

 ```tcl
 # Wrapper to make Mapsforge maps and themes available to QMapShack